 In 1958, Momofuku Ando, a Taiwanese-Japanese businessman, invented instant noodles in his backyard shed in Osaka.
 He flash-fried pre-cooked noodles to dehydrate them, creating a product that could be rehydrated with boiling water in minutes.
 He called it Chikin Ramen.

-In 1971, Ando followed up with Cup Noodles -- instant noodles in a styrofoam cup.
+In 1971, Ando followed up with Cup Noodles: instant noodles in a styrofoam cup.
 It became one of the most consumed food products in human history.
 Over 120 billion servings of instant noodles are eaten every year worldwide.
 China, Indonesia, and India are the biggest consumers.

 Noodles Today